 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-You can use this FeedWordPress to create aggregator site (sites that combine posts from various different sources), or display all your online activity (e.g. from your blog, Twitter, YouTube, or other online services, in one place.
+You can use this plugin to create aggregator sites, or display all your online activity (e.g. from your blog, Twitter, YouTube, or other online services, into a Lifestream.

 For more details, go here:

 Autoblog is an easy-to-use plugin that can be set-up very quickly, with no coding required and no complicated instructions.
-Simply copy and paste in your feed URL, name your feed (for admin purposes) and select a blog to post content to.
+Simply copy and paste in your feed URL, name your feed (for admin purposes) and select a blog that you want it to post to.

 For more details, go here:

-By default, WordPress only includes posts in your RSS feed.
-Use a plugin like the RSS Includes Pages and Custom Post Types plugin to include pages in your RSS feed and not just posts.
+The RSS Includes Pages and Custom Post Types plugin lets you display pages in your RSS feed in addition to posts.

 For more details, go here:

-In addition to displaying RSS feeds of your latest posts, WordPress also makes available RSS feeds of your latest post comments.
+In addition to making RSS feeds of your latest posts available, WordPress also makes available RSS feeds of comments posted on your site.

-(Comments feed items viewed with a Google Chrome web browser)
+(Comments feed items as seen on a Google Chrome browser)

-(Paste your comments feed URL into a feed reader to view the content.
-Image Source: Feedreader)
+(Paste the comments feed URL into a feedreader to view the content.
+Image: http://feedreader.com/online)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: